saulthompson/Automated_CI-CD_pipeline_with_GitHub_Actions_Terraform_AWS/README.md

 2. Care should be taken to remove long-lived aws credentials from github secrets after bootstrapping.

 3. It might be necessary to update the template file relative path in modules/cloudfront/main.tf in different environments.
 I made a local version of lambda.zip for use in local development.
 In the GHA workflow, the index.js.tlp file is zipped dynamically.

+4. currently, website credentials are hardcoded in modules/cloudfront/lambda/index.js.tpl .
+My intention was to inject credentials dynamically as TF_VARs using Terraform's tpl templating capabilities.
+This remains the long-term aim, but in the interests of time and testing all the other components, I have left them hardcoded for now.

 # Security